Latin American childlore: Collections

-Judy Sierra and Robert Kaminski have written a book of children's traditional games from 137 countries and cultures.
+He takes to swimming."Judy Sierra and Robert Kaminski have written a book of children's traditional games from 137 countries and cultures.
 The games from Latin America include games that were introduced to the native peoples by the Spanish and games introduced to the Spanish by the native peoples as well as traditional games of the two communities still played within those communities.